 AN EERIE THUNDER seemed to cut through all of creation.
 A frightening metallic rumble sounded like mountains collapsing or earth’s crust breaking apart.
-The vibration trembled through Kate’s body, scaring her like a feral cat caught in a storm.
+Vibration trembled through Kate’s body, scaring her like a timid house cat caught in a fierce gale.
 She bolted to the picture window to confirm the nearby traprock range remained standing and was stunned to see it unchanged.
 Not even a tree branch lay on her lawn.
 But, it was so real.

 Can reality crack?
 Did I hear myself pierce the other side?
 What did I see?

 Sleeping on the couch had been quite comfortable until the apocalyptic weather front smashed her dreams into fragments, recall and interpretation now made more difficult.

-Kate rubbed her eyes and squinted as daybreak colored the walls a soothing peachy-pink glow.
+Kate rubbed her eyes and squinted as daybreak colored the walls with a peachy-pink glow.
 She loved her little house on Summary Road.
 She had to.
 It was all she had left since Todd Avery stomped out two nights ago with most of his belongings—that, and her guilt for not loving him enough.
 More guilt.
 Just what I need.
 Feeling Todd’s presence last night stirred sentimental longing that surprised her.
 She sat on the sofa’s middle cushion and mindlessly picked at her hair to unravel snarls one by one.
 I love him.
 I love him not.